rm511130/cpp-warmup-then-fast/README.md

 (d) The App may be reach 100% CPU utilization, but `health-check-type = port` will probably not see it as a problem, as long as the TCP connection to port 8080 is established within 1s.

-(e) If a container becomes unresponsive or an app memory leakage leads to an out-of-memory issue, the App/Container will crash and PCF will respawn the App instance in a new Container. **As soon as** the TCP connection to port 8080 is established on the new container, PCF will start routing traffic to it and, in the `Counter.cpp` example of this demo, the first request will take 10s (`delay_in_microsecs = 10000000`) before it sees any results - assuming that the App and its underlying Web Server are ready to respond.
+(e) If a container becomes unresponsive or an app memory leakage leads to an out-of-memory issue, the App/Container will crash and PCF will respawn the App instance in a new Container. **As soon as** the TCP connection to port 8080 is established on the new container, PCF will start routing traffic to it and, in our `Counter.cpp` example, the first request will take 10s (`delay_in_microsecs = 10000000`) before it sees any results - assuming that the App and its underlying Web Server are ready to respond.
+If the App is not ready to respond or is overwhelmed by a high number of requests it cannot handle, we may see an error.

-14. Let's experience what the Important Consequences (above) really mean:
+14. Let's experience what the "Important Consequences" (described above) really mean:

-We'll need to use JMeter to simulate some 500 users randomly using our `Counter` App.
-The command is quite simple:
+We'll need to use JMeter to simulate some hundreds of users randomly using our `Counter` App.
+The command is:

 `jmeter -n -t x-plan.jmx | awk '/Active/{ print $0; }'`

 The `awk` part of the command is just to filter out summary information which will make the logs easier to read.
 The `x-plan.jmx` file is available in this repo and it looks like this:

 ![](https://github.com/rm511130/cpp-warmup-then-fast/blob/master/Jmeter-plan.png)

-So go ahead and start the JMeter window in your display and observe what it reports back:
+So go ahead and start the JMeter test-suite in the bottom window of your display and observe what it reports back:

 ![](https://github.com/rm511130/cpp-warmup-then-fast/blob/master/1_500_port.png)

+Some interesting facts we need to acknowledge from the sample data shown above:

+(a) Our test is using a single instance of our `Counter` App configured to have a warm-up period of 10s and to wait at least 985ms for subsequent requests.

+(b) The single instance of `Counter` is overwhelmed by the 500 concurrent users and is responding, in average, after 20s of having received the request.
+However, the %CPU utilization is relatively low.

+(c) No errors are being logged, so 100% of the user requests are being properly handled.

+15. Leave the test running and lets `cf ssh` into the container where the `Counter` App is running: